thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-VALUE-OUT-BY-ACCESS-LEVEL.md

         - ruleId: the index of the rule created in the protocol by rule type.
         - extraTags: empty array.

-- **event AD1467_ApplicationRuleApplied(bytes32 indexed ruleType, uint32 indexed ruleId);**:
+- **event AD1467_ApplicationRuleApplied(bytes32 indexed ruleType, ActionTypes action, uint32 indexed ruleId);**:
     - Emitted when: rule has been applied in an application manager handler.
     - Parameters:
         - ruleType: "ACC_MAX_VALUE_OUT_ACCESS_LEVEL".
+        - action: the protocol action the rule is being applied to.
         - ruleId: the ruleId set for this rule in the handler.

+- **event AD1467_ApplicationRuleAppliedFull(bytes32 indexed ruleType, ActionTypes[] actions, uint32[] indexed ruleIds);**:
+    - Emitted when: rule has been applied in an application manager handler.
+    - Parameters:
+        - ruleType: "ACC_MAX_VALUE_OUT_ACCESS_LEVEL".
+        - actions: the protocol actions the rule is being applied to.
+        - ruleIds: the ruleIds set for each action on this rule in the handler.

-- **event AD1467_ApplicationHandlerActivated(bytes32 indexed ruleType, address indexed handlerAddress)**:
+- **event AD1467_ApplicationHandlerActivated(bytes32 indexed ruleType, ActionTypes action)**:
     - Emitted when: a rule has been activated in an application handler:
     - Parameters:
         - ruleType: "ACC_MAX_VALUE_OUT_ACCESS_LEVEL".
-        - handlerAddress: the address of the application handler where the rule has been activated.
+        - action: the protocol action for which the rule is being activated.

 ## Dependencies